 In all areas of insurance, the quote is an indispensable tool for sales teams.
 When gathered online it can be a great way to generate leads and customer data that informs sales.
 However, it can also be a great thing to generate customer interest over the phone.
 Consider the following final expense insurance script sample:

-Agent: Hello, my name is [Name] with [Company Name].
+Agent: Hello, my name is [Name] from the Final Expense department at [Company Name].
 Am I speaking with [Customer Name]?

 Prospect: Yes, speaking.
 May I ask what you’re calling about?

 Agent: I’m calling to discuss your final expenses insurance coverage.
 I’m offering free quotes this week to people who have expressed interest.
 There’s no obligation to buy and it only takes a few minutes to see if we can save your family a significant amount of money down the road with just a small monthly payment.
-Do you have time on [Date] to run through your needs and options?
+Do you have time on [Date] to run through your needs and options with one of our local licensed underwriters?

-Alternatively, many agents will be able to follow up with a free quote via email, eliminating any need for an in-person meeting.
+Alternatively, many agents will be able to follow up with a free quote via email, eliminating any need for separate discussions or meetings.
 In this case, after an agent has received the necessary preferences and data to inform the free quote, ending the call with a confirmation of next steps can establish a firm timeline and keep a customer moving down the sales funnel toward purchase.

 Agent: So, now that I have this information about the kind of plan you’re looking for, I’ll be able to generate a personalized quote for you and your family.
 I will have that in your email inbox by the end of today.
 To confirm, your email is [Customer Email], correct?